w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 It is important to note two following clarifications:

-1. The parablock is itself within the relay chain, but rather the **paraheader**
+1. The parablock is not placed on the relay chain in its entirety, but rather the **paraheader**
 2. The relay chain does not validate the entire state of a parachain, but only the state transitions within that block.